openvinotoolkit/openvino_tensorflow/README.md

 #### Package built with CXX11_ABI=0

-Intel<sup>®</sup> OpenVINO™ Add-on package built with ABI=0 is compatible with PyPi TensorFlow package 2.2.2.
+Intel<sup>®</sup> OpenVINO™ Add-on package built with ABI=0 ([**PIP package**](https://test.pypi.org/project/openvino-tensorflow-addon-abi0/0.5.0/)) is compatible with PyPi TensorFlow package 2.2.2.
 This OpenVINO Add-on package comes with prebuilt libraries of OpenVINO version 2021.2.
 The users do not have to install OpenVINO separately.
 This package supports Intel CPUs, Intel integrated GPUs and Intel<sup>®</sup> Movidius<sup>TM</sup> Vision Processing Units (VPUs).

 Users can use TensorFlow 2.2.2 from PyPi (pip install -U tensorflow==2.2.2).
 However, TensorFlow 2.2.2 package from PyPi does not have the latest security patches.
 We provide a ready-to-use TensorFlow package built with security patches using CXX11_ABI=0 and recommend users to use it to avoid any security issues.